-The Ministry of Education is cognizant of the important safety aspect of being able to identify a child wearing a school uniform, however, being mindful of the extended physical absence from School since March 2020 and the economic challenges experienced by some parents, schools are mandated to relax uniform requirements.

-In the circumstances schools are advised as follows:
+The Ministry of Education is cognizant of the important safety aspect of being able to identify a child wearing a school uniform, however, being mindful of the extended physical absence from school since March 2020 and the economic challenges experienced by some parents, schools are mandated to relax uniform requirements.
+For the duration of the academic year, Principals are to guide parents/guardians with respect to acceptable deviations to school uniform.
+Parents are expected to cooperate with the school specific guidelines as issued by principals.
+In the circumstances, schools are advised as follows:

-- 1. Where possible, students must wear the standard uniform when reporting to school. - 2.
-As an alternative, the wearing of the school's P.E. uniform, or other school apparel, is permissible once it bears the school logo; - 3.
-The wearing of footwear that deviates from the standard colour is permissible;

-- 4. Parents / Guardians must seek approval from the school principal if their child is unable to wear the school uniform / PE uniform / school apparel bearing school logo/ footwear of the standard colour; - 5.
+- i.
+Where possible, students must wear the standard uniform when reporting to school. - ii.
+As an alternative, the wearing of the school's P.E. uniform, or other school apparel, is permissible once it bears the school logo; - iii.
+The wearing of footwear that deviates from the standard colour is permissible; - iv.
+Parents / Guardians must seek approval from the school principal if their child is unable to wear the school uniform / PE uniform / school apparel bearing school logo/ footwear of the standard colour; and - v.
 Principals are to guide parents or guardians with respect to suitable attire to be worn, in the absence of the school's standard uniform, PE uniform or other school apparel bearing the school's logo.